NatNight99/english-for-designers/07_year in review/Year in review.md

 But before I can face the world I need to face myself first.
 It’s not going to be easy but I have to try.
 Because noone else can.
 My own decisions got me into this situation and now I have to face it head on.
 I have a life to live.
 I don’t know where it’s goint to lead me.
 All I understand is that I cannot go on like this and something has to change.

+Looks like I’m going to get be my own knight in a shinning armour after all...